Rafiuth/AnvilPacker/USAGE.md

 ### **brotli**
 Compresses the raw block data using the [Brotli](https://en.wikipedia.org/wiki/Brotli) algorithm.
 Brotli is better for simpler worlds, like super flat with small builds.
 It is very fast to decompress, but about 2x worse with normal worlds, in comparison to AP1.
+Quality levels above 9 are significantly better than lower levels, but too slow for practical use.

 | Setting       | Type | Default | Description |
 | -------       | ---- | ------- | ----------- |